Fax: (772) 600-1280

 If you are a professional with a state issued license or certification, (employee or independent contactor) you are required to pay Business Tax.
 Please see the Download Forms icon and print the Individual Professional Application Packet.

-Payment in the form of cash, check, money order, MasterCard, American Express and Visa are accepted.
+Payment in the form of cash, check, money order, MasterCard and Visa are accepted.

 The zoning code spells out the allowed uses for a particular piece of property.
 The property’s zone and the use of the property determine the specific requirements.
 For example, in zones that have a parking requirement, a retail store would usually be required to provide more parking spaces than a warehouse.
 Alterations with a value over a certain amount, adjusted annually, trigger a zoning code review of site improvements such as the parking lot and landscaping.
 In some areas of the city, changes in the CRA to the exterior of the building may trigger design review requirements.